Why Cheap Hosting Makes WordPress Sites Vulnerable to Hackers

 Most WordPress compromises are not detected by the site owner immediately.
 The attacker wants the compromised server to keep running, because they are using it for their own purposes.
 A WordPress site that is injecting malware into visitor browsers, sending spam email, hosting phishing pages, or mining cryptocurrency can run for weeks or months before the owner notices anything wrong.
 During that time, the damage accumulates.

 Google flags compromised sites in search results and displays a warning that the site may be compromised.
 This causes search traffic to drop to near zero.
-Visitors who do see the warning are warned away from the site.
-If your WordPress site is a business tool, this loss of traffic is directly measurable as lost revenue or lost leads.
+Visitors who see the warning are warned away from the site.
+If your WordPress site is a business tool, this loss of traffic translates directly to lost revenue or lost leads.

 The hosting company will eventually notice the malicious activity and suspend the account.
 When that happens, your site goes offline entirely.
-You are given a deadline to clean the compromise and restore the site, and if you do not do it within that window, the hosting company deletes the files and the backups.
+You receive a deadline to clean the compromise and restore the site.
+If you do not meet that deadline, the hosting company deletes the files and the backups.
 Many budget hosting companies do not maintain separate backups outside of the compromised server, so there is no clean restore point available.

 The Real Cost of a WordPress Hack